Uniform and Policy

 - Any outlandish or distracting clothing, jewelry, make-up, hairstyle, or appearance will not be permitted.
 This decision will be at the discretion of the Administration.

-- Brown or black dress shoes are to be worn on chapel days (they need to be closed, with no open toe); tennis shoes (non bright neon colored) may be worn all other days.
+- Dark colored dress shoes are to be worn on chapel days (they need to be closed, with no open toe); tennis shoes (non bright neon colored) may be worn all other days.
 All shoes, however, need to be closed-toe and closed-heel.
 (No boots, flip-flops or sandals.)